fsanzl/libEscansion/README.md

 <h3 align="center">A Python library for for metrical scansion of mixed Spanish verses</h2>

 *libEscansión* is a state-of-the-art Python library for analysing Spanish mixed verses.
 It parses the verse to find syllabic nuclei, rhythmic pattern, assonance, and consonance, as well as to  provide a phonological transcription of the syllables.
-It scores 98.64% accuracy against the manually annotated corpus ADSO 100 ([Navarro-Colorado]) with the option *adso=True*, which forces considering interjections as non-stressed to meet ADSO's annotation criteria.
+It scores 98.64% accuracy against the manually annotated corpus ADSO 100 [[1]] with the option *adso=True*, which forces considering interjections as non-stressed to meet ADSO's annotation criteria.
 This tops the until-now state-of-the-art.
 Nevertheless, vanilla scansion – i.e., stressing interjections – still outperforms the state-of-the art, achieving 97.01% accuracy.
 Furthermore, after evaluating the corpus' manual scansion and spelling, we found that the disagreement was in most cases due to an improper spelling or even to non-standard human  analysis (unstressed interjections, adverbd in -mente lacking secondary stress, etc.).
 With a corrected corpus, the agreement reaches 99.13 %, being the resting 0.87% non-erroneus disagreements.

 This library is part of the research project [Sound and Meaning in Spanish Golden Age Literature](https://soundandmeaning.univie.ac.at/).
 It was created as a means to generate a corpus of parsed metres, which is publicicily accessible [here](https://soundandmeaning.univie.ac.at/?page_id=175).
-Theoretical insights can be found elsewhere ([Sanz-Lázaro]).
+Theoretical insights can be found elsewhere [[2]].

 ## Installation